Viktor Gyökeres

-He made his senior debut with Swedish side Brommapojkarna in 2015 with whom he made over 50 appearances before signing for Brighton three years later.
+Gyökeres made his professional debut with Swedish side Brommapojkarna in 2015, making over fifty appearances before joining Brighton & Hove Albion in 2018.
+He spent successive seasons on loan at St. Pauli, Swansea City, and Coventry City, joining the latter permanently in 2021.

+Sporting CP signed him in 2023 in a club-record transfer worth an initial €20 million.
+With them, he won two back-to-back Primeira Liga titles in 2024 and 2025, winning the Bola de Prata as the league's top scorer, the Player of the Year award in both seasons and the Gerd Müller Trophy, in his second season, given to the highest-scoring footballer in the previous season.
+In July 2025, he signed for Arsenal in a transfer worth €63.5 million (£54.8 million).

-He has also represented Sweden at various youth levels and was the joint-top goalscorer at the 2017 UEFA European Under-19 Championship, before making his senior international debut in 2019.
+Gyökeres represented Sweden at various youth levels and was the joint-top scorer at the 2017 UEFA European Under-19 Championship.
+He made his senior debut in 2019.

 Club career

+IFK Aspudden-Tellus

+Born and raised in Stockholm, Gyökeres started playing football at the age of five with local club IFK Aspudden-Tellus.

 IF Brommapojkarna

-Gyökeres signed for Brommapojkarna from IFK Aspudden-Tellus in 2013 and joined up with the club's under-17 side.
+Gyökeres signed for Brommapojkarna from IFK Aspudden-Tellus in 2013, at the age of 14.
 He progressed through the youth teams and made his senior debut two years later.
 He scored his first goals for the club on 20 August 2015, netting a brace in a 3–0 Svenska Cupen win over IF Sylvia.
 The following year, with the club having suffered relegation the season before, Gyökeres scored seven goals to help Brommapojkarna secure promotion back into the Superettan.
 He later helped Brommapojkarna into the semi-finals of the Svenska Cupen when he scored the winning goal in the quarter finals against top division side, Elfsborg.
 Brommapojkarna were unable to progress further, though, as they were beaten 4–0 by IFK Norrköping in the next round.

 On 6 September 2017, having scored 10 league goals at the time, Gyökeres signed a two-and-a-half-year contract with Premier League side Brighton & Hove Albion with the deal to go through at the conclusion of the Superettan season.
 He ended the season with a return of 13 goals in 29 league appearances, including a hat-trick on the final day as Brommapojkarna secured promotion to the Allsvenskan as league champions.